Vhati/Slipstream-Mod-Manager/readme_developers.txt

   http://docs.codehaus.org/display/MAVENUSER/Getting+Started+with+Maven

-To build, run "mvn clean" and "mvn package" in this folder.
+To build, run "mvn clean package" in this folder.

 "img/"